kkothari2001/Artificial-Intelligence-Notes/Part 1: Artificial Intelligence/1_Introduction.md

 > The study of the computations that make it possible to perceive, reason, and act

-One is concerned with rashnality, and the other with human intelligence.
+One is concerned with rationality, and the other with human intelligence.
 It all depends on the use and why we are using it.

-We can quanitfy both these behaviours (human-cognition and rationality) in certain ways.
+We can quantify both these behaviours (human-cognition and rationality) in certain ways.

 - Thinking humanly: